Infineon/alios-things-optiga-trust-m/README.md

 </details>

 The OPTIGA™ Trust M2 ID2 Shield2Go is equipped with OPTIGA™ Trust M2 ID2 security chip.
-It allows users to develop system solutions by combining Shield2Go with My IoT adapter and ESP32.
+It allows users to develop system solutions by combining Shield2Go with ESP32 DevKitC Adapter for Shield2Go and ESP32.

 Note:	 Ensure no voltage supplied to any of the pins exceeds the absolute maximum rating of Vcc + 0.3 V.